 – IMD assessment day interview experience in Switzerland

-Among the other top b-schools running one-year MBA programs in Europe are HEC Paris, Paris, France; IESE Business School, Madrid, Spain; ESADE, Barcelona, Spain; SDA Bocconi, Milan, Italy; and Saïd Business School, University of Oxford, UK.
+Among the other top b-schools running one-year MBA programs in Europe are Alliance Manchester Business School, UK; Warwick Business School, UK; ESADE, Barcelona, Spain; and Imperial College Business School, UK.

 Experiential learning and world-class faculty are the highlights of the one-year Kellogg MBA, along with the flexibility it provides students to overstep core courses and go straight to the electives that are in tune with their future plans.